“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 My experimenting is over.
 Sold.
 Done.
 It’s a wrap.
 Close the shop!
 This chocolate mousse is so good and it checks all the picky requirements that I had in mind:

 ✔︎Old-fashioned flavor: I wanted my chocolate mousse to taste like old-fashioned, stove-top hot chocolate.
-The kind that’s made with cocoa powder and omg IT DOES!!!
+The kind that’s made with cocoa powder, and oh my goodness, it does!
 It’s perfectly rich and sweet, but not so sweet that you only want a spoonful, you know what I’m saying.
-It has such an incredible chocolate flavor.
+It has an incredibly rich chocolate flavor.

-✔︎Bomb Texture: I wanted the texture to be whipped but I didn’t want to feel like I was eating chocolate Cool Whip, yet I didn’t want it so dense that it felt like cheesecake.
+✔︎Bomb Texture: I wanted the texture to be whipped, but I didn’t want it to feel like eating chocolate Cool Whip; yet, I didn’t want it to be so dense that it felt like cheesecake.
 This texture is everything!!
 So light and airy, yet ultra-creamy with the perfect thickness!
 It just melts in your mouth.
 One bite will have you feeling like you’re at a luxurious restaurant!

-✔︎Quick- I had no idea making homemade chocolate mousse could be so quick!
-Sure there are a few bowls involved but it’s simple and so worth it!
+✔︎Quick – I had no idea making homemade chocolate mousse could be so easy!
+Sure, there are a few bowls involved, but it’s simple and so worth it!

-So now that we have the BEST chocolate mousse ever let’s get into some details!!!
+Now that we have the best chocolate mousse ever, let’s delve into some details!

 chocolate mousse